Struckhour/hethsorter/README.md

 ### Usage

+Watch the included .mp4 video for a tutorial of how to use HethSorter with the included sample files.

 There are two contexts for using HethSorter, each with its own workflow.
 The two contexts are:
 1)	**Without Templates**: Using HethSorter without ever having labelled the focal bird’s song-types.
 2)	**With Templates**: Using HethSorter when the focal bird’s song-types have been previously labelled on another recording.